gaudikarina/CPG/README.md

 interaction.
 It is also proposed as future work, the evaluation of the trajectories generator in the exoskeleton model and control.

+This work has been published in the following link: https://ieeexplore.ieee.org/abstract/document/7750833